 Chinchillas (Chinchilla lanigera) are cute, gentle animals that need attention.
 They belong to the guinea pig-like rodents and come from the Andes mountains in South America.
-They are active in the evening and twilight and prefer to sleep during the day.
+They are active in the evening and twilight and during the day they prefer to sleep.

-Due to their soft thick coat with hair follicle from which more than 50 hairs grow, they look like teddy bears, but nothing could be further from the truth.
-If Chinchillas look cuddly, most chins are not.
-They make great pets, but they are sensitive animals so they should be handled with care and housed properly.
+Because of their soft thick fur with a hair follicle from which more than 50 hairs grow, they look like teddy bears, but nothing could be further from the truth.
+If chinchillas look cuddly, most chins are not.
+They make great pets, but they are sensitive animals, so they need to be handled with care and housed appropriately.
 To keep them happy and healthy, they need a special diet tailored to the nutritional needs of the Chinchilla.
 The animals also need a lot of freedom of movement to run and jump.